-Here is what I go through when I’m depressed.
+This is what I go through when I’m depressed.
 These aren’t exactly the official symptoms, but they give a better feel of what it is really like to be depressed.
-See if any of this sounds familiar.
+If you’re bipolar or have depression episodes, see if any of this sounds familiar.

-1» I start waking up later.
+I START WAKING UP LATER.
 At first it doesn’t slip by much, just 10-15 minutes.
 But after a few days I may be getting up as late as half hour to an hour later than usual.
-Then when I wake up, I feel slow, as if I haven’t gotten enough sleep, although I have gotten 6-8 hours of sleep.
-Or sometimes even more.
+Then when I wake up, I feel slow, as if I haven’t gotten enough sleep, although I have gotten 6-8 or more hours of sleep.

 It also becomes more difficult to follow my usual morning schedule of getting changed and getting out of the house.
 I often leave the house late, with some regular morning tasks undone, and often in more disarray than usual.

 IT BECOMES HARDER TO DO THINGS.
 I know what I have to do, but I just can’t seem to take the next step and actually do it.
 For example, I might know I have to put the garbage out, but I just can’t get around to actually doing it.